What’s on this page?

 How smart meters will impact coal and the environment

-As explained in the renewable energy section, a smart energy system, enabled by smart meters, is helping us increase our use of renewable energy sources, such as wind power or solar power.
-Power stations burning coal will soon be a thing of the past…
+As explained above, a smart energy system, enabled by smart meters, is helping us increase our use of renewable energy sources, such as wind power or solar power.
+Power stations burning coal and the disadvantages of coal will soon be a thing of the past…

-Reliance on coal for electricity has dropped from 70% in 1990 to around 3% today.
+In fact, reliance on coal for electricity has already dropped from 70% in 1990 to around 3% today.
 This is great news for the environment!

 -

-How smart meters could help to unlock potential for electric vehicles
+How smart meters could help unlock the potential for electric vehicles

 A smart energy system will use a lot of information, including energy usage data from smart meters, to better predict energy demand.
 As more people get electric vehicles and demand for electricity increases, this will help us supply more reliable, efficient and low-carbon energy to households.
 And also help us all to manage our valuable resources more efficiently.